lenra-io/server/README.md

   * Source: https://github.com/phoenixframework/phoenix

-## To respect the layer model, some rules
+## Some rules to respect the layer model
-Use 3 layer :
+Use 3 layers :
  - The Controller to manage the conn object, call the service and handle errors.
 He’s the only one who resolves the transactions.
- - The Entity Model to manage object changes added/modify and database associations.
+ - The Entity Model to manage changes on the object such as add/modify and database associations.
- - the Service to managec business logic.
+ - The Service to manage business logic.
 He’s the only one with direct access to the database.

 For the naming, we use a singular name then we derive it (User, UserController, UserServices)